 “My herders will resist any edict that requisitions their lambs,” declared the bemused bey beside me.
 A few of the overlapping murmurs that followed no doubt mocked his inexperience and provincial mind (not a regular member of the council, he’d been invited today to report on the troubles in his distant region), but the remainder were devoted to expressing astonished curiosity at the Recorder of Records’ true proposal.

 Although that proposal might have come as a surprise to the rest of the council, the moneylender had known the topic of the meeting in advance, if not the time, and had arranged a kind of pantomime.
-Some weeks ago, before the Great River had begun its yearly flood, he'd summoned me to congratulate me on my new position, as he put it; his real purpose being to demand of me certain statements favorable to his interests, which I was in no position to refuse him.
+Some weeks ago, before the Great River had begun its yearly flood, he’d summoned me to congratulate me on my new position, as he put it; his real purpose being to demand of me certain statements favorable to his interests, which I was in no position to refuse him.
 He explained that one of the eunuchs would guide discussion toward the education of females (if the Recorder of Records had just spoken rather more constructively than was his usual wont, this was because another mind lay behind his mouth), and after several objections were heard I would refute them by promising even the most outrageous proposals were feasible at no present cost to the treasury, provided only that we expand the student-loan program already under consideration.
 Before the future fiscal consequences of imperial subsidies and guarantees could be fully plumbed, the most vocal critic of the proposal would reverse his position, creating for the sultan, who was likely preoccupied with the ongoing restoration of his harem, the illusion that my refutation had been compelling.
-This sort of scheme makes up the couscous and dates of an evil vizier's work, of course.
-Yet had I known, dear readers, that the impossible responsibilities it created were about to be shifted in my direction rather than onto the conveniently positioned shoulders of some suitable innocent, even blackmail would not have procured my participation.
+This sort of scheme makes up the couscous and dates of an evil vizier’s work, of course.
+Yet had I known the impossible responsibilities it created were about to be shifted in my direction rather than onto the conveniently positioned shoulders of some suitable innocent, even blackmail would not have procured my participation.

 “It is far more advisable to exercise patience and test hump training on a few dromedaries directly, for the arguments against educating women with such thoroughness as would be necessary to expand their crania are many and obvious,” the Vizier of Infidel Affairs was first to pronounce the most widely held reaction cogently.
-After a long and varied service abroad that had matched his beard to his cream-colored turban, he'd become fluent in more languages and customs than would survive if the Oriental foreign policy he was charged with executing achieved its ultimate aims.
-“This council has already agreed to greatly expand eligibility for belly-dancing lessons as a high-minded public service to the sultan's subjects, and even appointed a new undervizier to oversee the transition.”
+After a long and varied service abroad that had matched his beard to his cream-colored turban, he’d become fluent in more languages and customs than would survive if the Oriental foreign policy he was charged with executing achieved its ultimate aims.
+“This council has already agreed to greatly expand eligibility for belly-dancing lessons as a high-minded public service to the sultan’s subjects, and even appointed a new undervizier to oversee the transition.”
 He was referring to me, but made no move to acknowledge my presence.
-“A full madrassa education, however, is intended to prepare young men to participate in public life, and therefore quite a different matter.
-Imagine the fate of our empire if females did the same!
-They'd return conquests to the conquered and beggar us feeding beggars, and should their newfound knowledge lay bare the ignorance of their husbands, even a compensatory surge in household beatings might not be enough to restore order.
-How, moreover, are they to people our empire if they spend their most fertile years calculating epicycles, mastering the rules and exceptions of ancient Aramaic grammar, and memorizing the helminthological effects of a thousand and one bile-coloration combinations?
-Within a few generations prolific heathen too backward to be so foolish would swarm across the Great Desert like flightless locusts lusting to put to better use women we'll lack the manpower to protect.”
+“A full madrassa education, however, is intended to prepare young men to participate in public life, and hence quite a different matter.
+For imagine the fate of our empire if females did the same!
+They’d return conquests to the conquered and beggar us feeding beggars, and should their newfound knowledge lay bare the ignorance of their husbands, even a compensatory surge in household beatings might not be enough to restore order.
+How, moreover, are they to people our empire if they spend their most fertile years calculating epicycles, mastering the rules and exceptions of ancient Aramaic grammar, and memorizing the helminthological effects of a thousand and one different bile-coloration combinations?
+Within a few generations prolific heathen too backward to be so foolish would swarm across the Great Desert like flightless locusts lusting to put to better use a sex we’ll lack the manpower to protect.”